Our Animal Welfare Team offers the following advice on how to deter foxes from your garden.

 If after taking the above measure you are still experiencing problems with foxes in your garden, there are some commercially available deterrents which you can purchase from your local garden centre.

 The most commonly used ones are called ‘Get Off My Garden’ and 'Scoot'.
 Please be aware that these are aimed at cats and may therefore upset your or your neighbours' pets.

-For more information on foxes and how to deter them please call us on the number below.
+For more information on foxes and how to deter them please refer to the PDF below.